 The famous Glastonbury Abbey is now a Grade I listed building and a Scheduled Ancient Monument.
 Once a working monastery, the abbey is open to visitors to explore and learn about its rich history.
 Dogs on leads are welcome, so why not take the time to wander around the abbey’s grounds and dive into it Somerset’s fascinating past.

-Stay in a dog friendly cottage in the South West>
+Stay in one our our dog friendly cottage in the UK>